Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/vSphere/vcsa-cert-replace-procedures/vcsa-cert-replace-procedures.md

      - **Note:** `fixcerts.py` does not provide an interactive menu; all operations are done via command-line arguments.

 2. **Verify certificate renewal after each type:**
-   - After each certificate-type renewal, run the certificate status one-liner to confirm expiry dates have changed:
+   - After each certificate-type renewal, run the certificate status one-liner (or the dedicated script file) to confirm expiry dates have changed:
      ```
      for store in $(/usr/lib/vmware-vmafd/bin/vecs-cli store list | grep -v TRUSTED_ROOT_CRLS); do echo "[*] Store :" $store; /usr/lib/vmware-vmafd/bin/vecs-cli entry list --store $store --text | grep -ie "Alias" -ie "Not Before" -ie "Not After"; done
      ```